 Things That Happened While I Was Pregnant

 After S’s father left, and my friends started to find out what had been going on, one of them christened him Twunty.
-That’s what he will be referred to as in this post.
+This is what his name will be from now on.

 I’ve written a lot about my breakdown.
 I’ve written about my birth story and the things that happened after S was born.
 I’ve not really written about my pregnancy, because it was still really hard for me to deal with.
 Three years later, I have the Timehop app on my mobile, and each day I am reminded of the things that happened while I was pregnant.